 Whatever your condition, the first thing a pain management doctor will do is diagnose the cause of your pain to be sure he or she is on the right track when creating a treatment plan.
 Your doctor will also try to determine any other issues that may be triggering your pain.

-Whether it’s a degenerative disease, a posture issue, a nerve problem or what have you, the doctor will figure this out first.
+Whether it’s a degenerative disease, a posture issue or a nerve problem, the doctor will figure this out first.
 When scheduling an appointment, make sure your pain management physician is equipped with advanced equipment and thorough diagnostic processes to ensure the best possible treatment.

-Pain Specialist Near Me, Step 2: Figuring Out How to Treat
+Pain Specialist Near Me: Figuring Out How to Treat